stefanocereda/ak-mongo-example/README.md

 ```

 ## YCSB and MongoDB nodes
-Now go on AWS and create two other instances: the client and the master node.
+Now go on AWS and create two other instances: the client and the server node.
 For both of them we use c4.large instances, on the server one we use a larger disk: 15GB.
 Notice that we could use ansible also to automate the instance creation process.
-Start by copying the ansible directory (close to this readme) to the master node, then insert the public and private addresses of the new instances in the hosts file:
+Start by copying the ansible directory (close to this readme) to the master node, then insert the private addresses of the new instances in the hosts file:
 ```
 scp -i [your_private_key] -r ./ansible ubuntu@[master_ip]:
 ssh -i [your_private_key] ubuntu@[master_ip]